projetmbc-tools/for-dev/jinjang/contribute/api/dsl/latex/TOOLS.md

 What is done behind the scenes?
 -------------------------------

-The `amsmath` and `color` packages are used to format the names of `jinja` variables in red inside a red box, while applying the mathematical mode to allow the use of isolated underscores in the name of a `jinja` variable.
+The `color` package is used to format the names of `jinja` variables in red inside a red box.